-But before you make fun, remember that these inventions all have serious brains behind them, are the result of years of research – and have all ACTUALLY taken off.
-Still, it may be still be some time before they go mainstream and we can envisage some objections from aviation authorities...
+We've assembled here a group of flying inventions that all have serious brains behind them, the result of years of research — and they've all ACTUALLY taken off.
+It may still be some time before they go mainstream, but it's a look at the potential future of flight nonetheless.

 Type: Electric VTOL aircraft